 The Ontario Student Assistance Program (OSAP) provides financial aid to students enroled in full-time studies in postsecondary education.
 For more information, including eligibility criteria, check out the OSAP website.
 If you have any questions about the program or your circumstances, please contact us.
-If you are visiting us in person, please bring your social insurance card and a valid, government issued photo ID so we can access your file.
+If you are visiting us in person, please bring your Brock Student Card or valid, government issued photo ID so we can access your file.

 Did you have OSAP last year?
-You won't be required to submit an MSFAA again.
-Skip to step 3b.
+You won't be required to submit an MSFAA or signature pages again.
+Skip to step 4.

 Step 3a: Take your MSFAA (in person) to an authorized Canada Post Office